10 Best Free Things to do in (and near) Orlando

 Asides from gators, you will see all sorts of small wildlife as well as tons of interesting birds!
 Bring your camera for sure!
 It gets hot here in the summer despite plenty of shade, so plan on hiking early in the day.

 If you are not up for the treacherous walk, consider a safer tram ride around the grounds.
 Free rides are available each weekend.
 Also, keep in mind that winter, when gators come out to sunbathe, is prime gator season.
+Keep kids and pets far away from the water at any Florida park!

 - Location: 4399 Winter Lake Rd, Lakeland, FL 33803